klezVirus/SysWhispers3/README.md

 * It supports syscalls instruction replacement with an EGG (to be dynamically replaced)
 * It supports direct jumps to syscalls in x86/x64 mode (in WOW64 it's almost standard)
 * It supports direct jumps to random syscalls (borrowing [@ElephantSeal's idea](https://twitter.com/ElephantSe4l/status/1488464546746540042))
+* It supports standalone file (xxx.h) generation for use with external framework

 A better explanation of these features are better outlined i the blog post [SysWhispers is dead, long live SysWhispers!][2]